sourceduty/Grey_Law/README.md

 Homosexuals change their natural voice tones, desires and sexual orientation.
 Weird, unnatural and modified social laws aren't made by fact or reasoning and change with popular demand.

-> "I tried to legally fight the current oppression of heterosexuality."
+> "*I tried to legally fight the current oppression of heterosexuality.*"

 #
 ### Underground Hacking